Search for anything...

 Features

-• Write in books Start writing on the page and Active Canvas will create space for your notes.
+• Capture insights as you read Just start writing on a book's page and Active Canvas will create space for your notes.
 Expand the margins to add more notes, or collapse them to see the original page.

-• Read and write in any light - The 10.2" glare-free, 300 ppi front-lit display is designed for reading and writing anytime, indoors and out.
+• Read comfortably in any light - The 10.2" glare-free, 300 ppi front-lit display is designed for reading and writing anytime, indoors and out.

 Frequently asked questions